TrellixVulnTeam/swahilipython_SCMU/Doc/library/pty.rst

    Spawn a process, and connect its controlling terminal with the current process's standard io.
-This is often used to baffle programs which insist on reading from the controlling terminal.
+This is often used to baffle programs which insist on reading kutoka the controlling terminal.
 It is expected that the process spawned behind the pty will eventually terminate, and when it does *spawn* will return.

-   The functions *master_read* and *stdin_read* are passed a file descriptor which they should read from, and they should always return a byte string.
+   The functions *master_read* and *stdin_read* are passed a file descriptor which they should read kutoka, and they should always return a byte string.
 In order to force spawn to return before the child process exits an :exc:`OSError` should be thrown.

    The default implementation for both functions will read and return up to 1024 bytes each time the function is called.
-The *master_read* callback is passed the pseudoterminal’s master file descriptor to read output from the child process, and *stdin_read* is passed file descriptor 0, to read from the parent process's standard input.
+The *master_read* callback is passed the pseudoterminal’s master file descriptor to read output kutoka the child process, and *stdin_read* is passed file descriptor 0, to read kutoka the parent process's standard input.

-   Returning an empty byte string from either callback is interpreted as an end-of-file (EOF) condition, and that callback will not be called after that.
+   Returning an empty byte string kutoka either callback is interpreted as an end-of-file (EOF) condition, and that callback will not be called after that.
 If *stdin_read* signals EOF the controlling terminal can no longer communicate with the parent process OR the child process.
 Unless the child